umgbhalla/dotfiles/README.md

   the ports tree.

 #### Password <a name="password-freebsd"></a>
-When prompted, type in the root password.
+When prompted, create a root password.

 #### Network Prompt <a name="network-prompt-freebsd"></a>
 Eventually the installation process will prompt you to select a network configuration.
 As I mentioned earlier, it is much easier to set up a proper network configuration after the installation process has finished.
-You can select `cancel`, and the installation process will continue without a network connection.
+You can select `cancel` and the installation process will continue without a network connection.

 #### Clock and Localization <a name="clock-and-localization-freebsd"></a>